Walt Corey: Early life

 Corey, the youngest of 16 children, was born in Latrobe, Pennsylvania, on May 9, 1938.
 He attended Derry Township High School in nearby Cooperstown.
 He then studied at the University of Miami, where he played linebacker for the Miami Hurricanes.
-Undrafted in the 1960 NFL Draft, Corey signed as a rookie free agent with the Dallas Texans of the American Football League (AFL).
+Undrafted in the 1960 NFL draft, Corey signed as a rookie free agent with the Dallas Texans of the American Football League (AFL).

 Playing career

-Corey signed with the Dallas Texans (now known as the Kansas City Chiefs) as undrafted free agent.
-With the team, he was an AFL All-Star for the 1963 season.
-In the 1966 season, the Chiefs appeared in Super Bowl I. Corey announced his retirement after the 1966 season to begin a coaching career.
+Corey signed with the Dallas Texans (now Kansas City Chiefs) as undrafted free agent.
+With the team, he was an AFL All-Star in 1963.
+At the end of the 1966 season, the Chiefs appeared in the first Super Bowl; Corey announced his retirement after the season to begin a coaching career.

 Coaching career

 Corey was hired as the head coach with the Omaha Mustangs of the Professional Football League of America.
-Before the 1967 season, he was hired to the defensive coaching staff for Utah State University.
+Before the 1967 season, he was hired to the defensive coaching staff for Utah State University in Logan.
 In 1968, he represented Utah State as a defensive backs coach at the North–South Shrine Game.
-Corey was hired to be the Miami Hurricanes' defensive coordinator in 1970 and to coach the offensive backfield in 1971.
+Corey was hired to be the Miami Hurricanes' defensive coordinator in 1970, and to coach the offensive backfield in 1971.

 In 1971, the Kansas City Chiefs hired Corey as a defensive coach.
 After the 1974 season, the Cleveland Browns hired Corey as their linebacker and strength coach.
 After three seasons with Cleveland, Corey returned to the Chiefs as their linebacker coach for the 1978 season.
 After coaching Kansas City's defensive line for two years, he became their defensive backs coach.
 In 1983, new Chiefs head coach John Mackovic named Corey his first hire for his coaching staff, assigning him to coach the defensive line.
 In 1986, Mackovic promoted Corey to defensive coordinator.

 Corey followed former Chiefs head coach Marv Levy to the Buffalo Bills in 1987.
 He coached there until the 1994 season, when the Bills finished a disappointing 7–9, and Corey was fired.
 Corey was Buffalo's defensive coordinator for Buffalo's four consecutive AFC Championship teams from 1990 to 1993.
 He was also the defensive line coach for the New Orleans Saints under head coach Mike Ditka, from 1997 to 1999.
 He was the defensive coordinator and linebackers coach of the Memphis Maniax of the XFL in 2001, its only season.